AssemblyScript/website/src/examples.md

 ---
-description: A collection of examples that one can play around with right in the browser or copy to a local project.
+description: A collection of AssemblyScript examples that one can play around with right in the browser.
 sidebarDepth: 0
 ---

 # Examples

-A collection of various AssemblyScript examples.
+A collection of AssemblyScript examples.

 ## Starter examples